Ipconfig: A Guide to Diagnosing and Troubleshooting Network Issues

 Ipconfig (short for Internet Protocol Configuration) is a command-line utility used for managing and troubleshooting network connections.
 It is available on Windows, macOS, and Linux operating systems and provides detailed information about network settings and configurations.

 Ipconfig can display information about IP addresses, subnet masks, default gateways, DNS servers, and more.
-You can also use it to renew or release DHCP leases, flush DNS caches, and perform other network-related tasks.
+You can also use it to renew or release DHCP leases, flush caches, and perform other network-related tasks.

 How ipconfig works